-Reporting to the United States Atlantic Fleet, she was assigned as a convoy escort between New York and in Europe, escorting ships carrying troops and supplies supporting World War I from June 30, 1918 and September 14, 1918.
+During World War I, assigned to the Atlantic Fleet, she was assigned to convoy escort duty between New York and in Europe, escorting transports with troops and supplies between June 30, 1918 until September 14, 1918.

-On November 18, 1918, she reported to New London, to assist in tests of acoustic equipment under development.
-On January 1, 1919, she rushed to assist the troop transport Northern Pacific which had run aground off Fire Island, NY and assisted rescuing 194 troops returning from Europe bound for Hoboken, NJ.
+On November 18, 1918, arrived at New London, to assist in tests of acoustic equipment under development.
+On January 1, 1919, she rushed to assist the troop transport returning from Europe bound for Hoboken, NJ that ran aground off Fire Island, NY and assisted the rescue of 194 passengers.

 A second alert was received at 2:00pm and soon after a lookout spotted a formation of Japanese aircraft approaching and dove down to release three bombs aimed at Colhoun, two landing nearby and one hitting the aft searchlight platform and a boat.
 The bomb blew the aft davits down and forward, blocking the aft engine room hatches, and starting a fire from the diesel oil spilled by the boat.
 Colhoun attempted to return fire with her anti-aircraft batteries, but the Japanese aircraft remained obscured by clouds.